sonnguyen9800/TodayInHistory-UI/README.md

 - You can run npm build to make a build folder.
 Put it inside backend or a main app!

 ## Versioning
-- 1.0.0 UI
+- Alpha 1.0 UI
-This version do not support account system.
-Advance version can be found in a different repository.
+- This version do not support account system, advance version does.

 ## Wait a minute ... what about the "advanced version"?
 Where is it?
 - The final version of this app include a backend, a supported account authorization and authentication system based on JWT token.
 Also, we have api call to serverless backend on AWS Lambda.
 In addition, I use DynamoDB to store data.